demianriccardi/HackaMol-IPerl-Notebooks/Exercises/E0_linux_0_passive.md

   6. use `ls -l some.file` to get more information on the file.
   7. wait 1 minute and the touch the file again, `touch some.file`.
 Use `ls -l` and note the change.

+Exercise.
 Since I don't know what interesting files you may be looking at, let us pull one from the internet and play with it!
+Use `curl` display the 2CBA protein databank file on STDOUT.
+Next, pipe that STDOUT into a series of `grep` commands to select the `CA`, `HIS`, `ZN` and `HOH` atoms.  `[curl, grep, perl, and ssh]`

+Suggested step-by-step
-  4. use `curl` to pull a file (Protein Databank file) from the internet and dump it to the terminal screen: `curl http://www.rcsb.org/pdb/files/2CBA.pdb`
+  1. use `curl` to pull a file (Protein Databank file) from the internet and dump it to the terminal screen: `curl http://www.rcsb.org/pdb/files/2CBA.pdb`
-  5. use a web browser to go to the same site and see that it matches.
+  2. use a web browser to go to the same site and see that it matches.
-  6. use alias to make a command that runs the command in 4. and verify that it works. `alias 2cbacurl="curl http://www.rcsb.org/pdb/files/2CBA.pdb"; 2cbacurl`
+  3. use alias to make a command that runs the command in 4. and verify that it works. `alias 2cbacurl="curl http://www.rcsb.org/pdb/files/2CBA.pdb"; 2cbacurl`

 If this weren't a passive exercise, you could save internet bandwidth by saving the file with the following command: `curl http://www.rcsb.org/pdb/files/2CBA.pdb > 2CBA.pdb`.
 This would redirect the STDOUT you saw in 4 into a file using the `>` for output redirection.
 Thus, with the file, you could avoid the "expensive" `curl` by using `cat 2CBA.pdb`... simple as that.
 You will do exactly this in the next exercise.

-  6. Filter the output from your `2cbacurl` alias to print only lines containing CA: `2cbacurl  | grep "CA"`.
+  4. Filter the output from your `2cbacurl` alias to print only lines containing CA: `2cbacurl  | grep "CA"`.
 If you had the file, you could `grep` directly, `grep "CA" 2CBA.pdb`

-## Exercise using Perl to transform the commandline.
+## Exercise.
+Repeat the last exercise, but use commandline `perl` in place of `grep`.  `[curl, perl -e]`

+Suggested step-by-step
   0. verify that you have the `perl` command in your path. [`perl -v`] this print out the version of `perl` that you have installed.
   1. create the classic program "Hello world!" program and execute it all without making a file.
 The "Hello world!" program prints the string "Hello world!" with a newline (`\n`) to STDOUT.  [`perl -e 'print "Hello world\n"'`] If you haven't written Perl programs before, Congratulations!
 You have now written and executed your first Perl program... all on the commandline with no file to show for it.
 You'll write another "Hello World!" program in a file in the next exercise.
   2. use `perl` to grep out the CA atoms from 2CBA.pdb. [`2cbacurl | perl -e 'grep {m/CA/} <>'`] This command runs the Perl interpretor `perl` in execute mode (`-e`) on the stuff that follows:  the program is `'grep {m/CA/} <>'`, which acts on the output of your `2cbacurl` command (now input for the perl program) using the `<>` operator.
 The `<>` operator slurps up the input (which can be passed as a file) and passes them, line by line, to the `grep {m/CA/}` function.
 Perl has it's own `grep`!
 Perl's `grep` is not the same as the commandline `grep` you ran above, but they fill similar roles.